What Is It?

-- Class C: You can work with all types of equipment and refrigerants listed above (a passing grade of 70 percent is required)
+- Class C: You can work with all types of equipment and refrigerants listed above

-- You are a full-time employee in a building that manufactures, processes, or stores materials or products
+- You are a full-time employee in a building that manufactures, processes, or stores materials or products in cold storage

 - You spend a significant portion of your time maintaining and operating a refrigeration or air conditioning unit

 A refrigeration and air conditioning contractor's license allows your business to install, repair, or alter refrigeration or air conditioning equipment.
 This includes planning, engineering, and supervising that work.
 You are required to have an employee with a journeyman refrigeration mechanic license (or higher level) designated to do the work.

 - You must renew your license each year.
 You can renew and pay for trade licenses online.

 - You have up to one year after your license expires to renew your license.
 After one year you will need to retake the exam to reinstate your license.